Autism Assessment in Adelaide

 - Impairment in use and understanding of body postures and gestures

-- Impairment in use and understanding of facial expressions
+- Impairment in use and knowledge of facial expressions

 - Difficulties taking another person’s perspective